 - 1 oz pineapple juice

 - Make the infused rum. (see www.cocktailsaway.com/blog/pineapple for recipe)

 - Add all ingredients to a shaker with ice.

 - Shake and double strain into a coupe glass.

 Bonus: naming your cocktail

 When it comes to naming your drink, the rules are fairly flexible.
 While it’s not really acceptable to make up a random drink and call it by any classic name.
 For example, root beer + orange juice + rum is not a margarita.
 And, if you make a classic drink and call it something random, that is also not generally accepted.
 So, if you make a margarita but you call it a “Funky Chicken” you will just confuse people.
 However, with those two exceptions, you can pretty much do whatever you want.
 There are a lot of fun ideas for how to name the cocktail you have invented.
 Here a just a few:

-- Include a taste.
-Adding a word ‘spicy’ to the name of a classic drink can be an easy warning or delight to those who plan to try out your recipe.
+Adding the word ‘spicy’ to the name of a classic drink can be an easy warning or delight to those who plan to try out your recipe.
 If you’ve swapped out or split a liquor, adding that to the name also works.
 Example: a “Mezcal Margarita”